-Tampico has a tropical savanna climate, with a Köppen climate classification of Aw based on the mean average temperature of 18 °C (65 °F) for January as well as on precipitation patterns.
+Tampico has a tropical savanna climate, with an average temperature of 18 °C for January as well as precipitation patterns.
 Its weather, though reasonably pleasant in spring and autumn, is hot in the summer.

 Rainfall is frequent from May through September.

-Tampico is an extremely humid city, with summer heat indices reaching 40 °C (104 °F).
+Tampico is an extremely humid city, with summer heat indices reaching 40°C.

-It is located on the Pánuco River and among extensive wetlands adjacent to the Gulf of Mexico.
-During autumn and winter, it is affected by cold fronts that pass through the gulf and bring high winds that can reach 50 km/h (37 mph) with gusts of 70 to 80 km/h (43 to 50 mph).
+Tampico is located among extensive wetlands adjacent to the Gulf of Mexico.
+During autumn and winter, it is affected by cold fronts that pass through the gulf and bring high winds that can reach 50 km/h with gusts of 70 to 80 km/h.

-Tampico is also located in a hurricane area, but it has not been directly affected by one in more than 50 years.
+Tampico is also located in a hurricane area, but it has not been directly affected by 1 in more than 50 years.

 In February 1895, snow was reported to have fallen in Tampico.
-This is the North American record for the furthest south report of snow at a coastal location, and makes Tampico one of the few places that snow has fallen in the tropics at sea level.
+This is the North American record for the furthest south report of snow at a coastal location and makes Tampico one of the few places where snow has fallen in the tropics at sea level.